AltaPay/plugin-shopify/wiki.md

   </tr>
   <tr>
     <td><strong>Display priority</strong></td>
-    <td>Enter a value to indicate the order in which you want payment methods displayed on the page where the customer selects their preferred payment method.
+    <td>Enter a value to indicate the order in which you want payment methods to be displayed on the page, where the customer selects their preferred payment method.
 1 is the highest priority.
-If you give the same display priority to more than one payment method, they will be shown in alphabetical order.
+If you give the same display priority to more than one payment methods, they will be shown in alphabetical order.
 </td>
   </tr>
 </table>